In his book, The Ambiguities of Experience, James March explores the role of experience in creating intelligence.

 On one hand, experience is thought to be the best teacher.
 On the other hand, experience is described as the teacher of fools, of those unable or unwilling to learn from accumulated knowledge.
 There is no need to learn everything yourself.

-The disagreement between those folk aphorisms reflects profound questions about the human pursuit of intelligence through learning from experience.
+The disagreement between those aphorisms reflects profound questions about the human pursuit of intelligence through learning from experience.

 March convincingly argues that although individuals and organizations are eager to derive intelligence from experience, the inferences stemming from that eagerness are often misguided.

 The problems lie partly in errors in how people think, but even more so in properties of experience that confound learning from it.
 ‘Experience,' March concludes, ‘may possibly be the best teacher, but it is not a particularly good teacher.'